danomisik/StorefrontBackend/README.md

 ## Getting Started

-This repo contains a basic Node and Express app to get you started in constructing an API.
 To get started, clone this repo and run `npm install` in your terminal at the project root.

 ## Deploy Postgres databases